-In the White and Barents Seas, the frequency of MT is elevated in port areas, possibly due to introduction of this species into the region in historic times with ship traffic (VS11, Katolikova et al. 2016).
-The only one factor of species segregation explicitly tested in the White Sea was the substrate to which littoral mussels attach (Katolikova et al. 2016).
-It turned out that MT is more common on fucoid algae while ME mostly lives directly on the bottom (mud, sand, stones, gravel).
-The segregation of species across substrates, however, cannot explain the entire local-scale mosaic in their distribution (Katolikova et al. 2016).
-Studies in the Barents Sea did not consider mussel substrates, but confirmed the hypothesis of different depth preferences of species.
-It turned out that on littoral-sublittoral vertical transects, the proportion of ME increases with depth and, as a result, MT appears to be a more littoral species and ME a more sublittoral one (Marchenko et al. 2023).
-In the western Atlantic, depth, anthropogenic pollution levels and surf effects have been considered as possible factors in species segregation (++++), but no definite conclusions could be drawn in any case (RC 05, наши обзоры)

 In the White and the Barents Sea, the frequency of MT is greater in port areas, possibly because this species has been introduced into the region with ship traffic in historic times (VS11, Katolikova et al. 2016).
 The only segregation factor explicitly tested in the White Sea is the substrate to which littoral mussels attach (Katolikova et al. 2016).
 It has been shown that MT is more common on fucoid algae while ME mostly lives directly on the bottom, on substrates such as mud, sand, stones and gravel.
 However, segregation across substrates cannot fully explain the local-scale mosaic in the distribution (Katolikova et al. 2016).

-To sum up, in the non-Baltic MT-ME contact zones no simple, “single-factor” pattern of species distribution was revealed.
-We also draw attention that some candidate factors involved in the analysis can potentially be collinear, masking each other.
-For example, ports are often located in storm-protected areas, usually close to river mouths.
-This makes it difficult to isolate the effects of shipping (and other anthropogenic factors), surf and salinity.
-The same could be said about the effects of depth and fouling substrate since the littoral fucoids are rare in the sublittoral where they are replaced by kelps (REF).

 In the Barents Sea, no correlation with substrate has been found.
 However, these species have different depth preferences there (Marchenko et al. 2023).
-The proportion of ME increases with depth on littoral-sublittoral vertical transects, so that ME appears to be a more sublittoral species and MT a more littoral one (Marchenko et al. 2023).
+ME appears to be a more sublittoral species and MT a more littoral one (Marchenko et al. 2023).
 In West Atlantic, depth, anthropogenic pollution levels and surf effects have been considered as possible factors affecting the segregation of ME and MT (++++), but no definite conclusions have been made (RC 05, наши обзоры)